hack-along/interspace.chat/README.md

 to use it with JitSi, because the server running JitSi and the app still ive in separate realms.

 Now off to the slightly niftier part.
 Let's say you got yourself a url called example.com on which you want to run the whole shebang.
-In your DNS setting you essentially need to make two changes that will allow for the JitSi server and the React app to get together.
+In your DNS setting you essentially need to make two (and a half) changes that will allow for the JitSi server and the React app to get together.

 1. Point the default A name record to the Netlify load balancer which has a static IP address 104.198.14.52.